jkimys2/JN-Regex-Tutorial/Regex-Tutorial.md

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

-So in the case of our email regex, we are looking for any lowercase letters from a to z, any numbers from 0 to 9, and for any special characters such as underscores, hyphens, backslashes, and periods.
+So in the case of our email regex, we are looking for any lowercase letters from a to z, any numbers from 0 to 9, and for any special characters such as underscores, hyphens, and periods.

 This means that the input email can meet any of these requirements, but is not required to meet all of hte requirements.
 Even if it meets 1 of the requirements, it will still be accepted.